 Hold a public hearing and consider a request by Di Realty, Inc. to rezone approximately 29 acres from a Regional Center Residential 1 (RCR-1) District and a Regional Center Commercial Downtown (RCC-D) District to a Commercial Mixed Use General (CM-G) District.
 The property is generally located on the northwest and southwest corners of Lakeview Boulevard and Shady Shores Road.
-This item was continued at the March 22, 2017 Planning and Zoning Commission meeting.
 (Z17-0002, Kroger Denton, Julie Wyatt).